 The major index of an institution's quality is the effectiveness of its educational program.
 The educational program must be consistent with the stated mission, be adequate in breadth and context to achieve it, and produce measurable results.
 Its educational activities, whether residential or otherwise and whether group or individually oriented, shall include definable instruction, interaction, and evaluation.
+A second index of institutional quality is the resources available to instructors and students.

-Another index of an institution's quality is the competence of its faculty.
+The third index of an institution's quality is the competence of its faculty.
 The effectiveness of any institution depends upon contemporary teaching strategies and practices and upon the knowledge, ability, and commitment of its faculty.
 The selection, orientation, guidance, stimulation, and evaluation of the teaching staff is one of the most significant responsibilities of the administration.
 The faculty should actively participate in developing the total educational program of the institution.
-A third index of institutional quality is the resources available to instructors and students.